derekcorreia/WildFyre2022/RULES.md

 A total of 4 completions of the Wild Fyre bank in a ball will light special on the left return.

 ## Top Ejects and Sharpshooter
 Hitting any of the top ejects awards 3,000 points.
-The first time that 1-2-3 ejects are made in a single ball, the player will enter Sharpshooter mode.
-The ball will be forcibly drained and ejected back to the shooter lane.
+The first time that all of the 1-2-3 ejects are made in a single ball, the player will enter Sharpshooter mode.
+The ball will be immediately and forcibly drained, then returned to the shooter lane.
 Two ejects at the top will be illuminated for 25,000 points.
 Shooting any eject or hitting any other switch will return the player to regular play.
 The top ejects will be worth 4,000 for the rest of the ball.

 Entering Sharpshooter mode while in Wild Fyre scoring will temporarily pause Wild Fyre scoring.
 You will be awarded 30 seconds of Wild Fyre scoring after exiting Sharpshooter.

 ## Bonus and Bonus Multipliers
-Bonus is earned by hitting any switch and target labeled advance bonus.
+Bonus is earned by hitting any switch, lane, and target labeled advance bonus.
 Bonus value is maxed at 30,000 points.

 Bonus multipliers can be earned by completing either of two tasks:
 * Completing the top set of 3 targets twice in one ball, or